goatchurchprime/lipsync/README.md

 that is compiled against OVRLipSync, a library released by Oculus only on Windows and Android for generating visemes from audio WAV data.

+`FirstPastThePost Single viseme` does a winner takes all filter where the viseme with the highest score is set to 1 and all the others set to zero.
+This makes the animation jerky, but you can see the mouth formations (particularly of the consonants) more clearly.
+In the future we could ease between these shapes and sync it properly with some delayed audio.

+Also, the laughter detection now makes an icon appear when it hits a threshold so you can test it by laughing at it.

 On a platform without OVRLipSync you can tie the audio volume to a chosen viseme in the dropdown to animate the face.